TP-FIUBA-133/tanglit/backend/docs/user_guide.md

 > [!WARNING]
 > In the current version, you need to have **Chrome** installed for PDF generation.

 ## 7. Slide Generation

 Tanglit lets you turn any Markdown document into a presentation.
+In fact, this user guide is a presentation itself.

-To preview your slides, click **Preview slides** in the menu bar below.
+To preview the slides, click **Preview slides** in the menu bar below.

 Slides are created automatically from first- and second-level headings (`#` and `##`).